top of page

 Food Security Program

-More than 600,000 Hoosiers — about 10% of our state — rely on SNAP benefits.
-In Marion County, 15% of households depend on this support, averaging just $206 per person each month.
-With benefits now in jeopardy, many families will struggle to put food on the table.
+In 2025, more than 600,000 Hoosiers — about 10% of our state — relied on SNAP benefits.
+In Marion County, 15% of households depended on this support, averaging just $206 per person each month.
+With benefits in jeopardy, many families will continue to struggle to put food on the table.

 ICAN is preparing to meet this urgent need — but we can’t do it without you.
-Here are a few ways to help support ICAN's efforts to meet this moment:
+Here are a few ways to help support ICAN's efforts to make sure none of our neighbors go hungry:

 • Donate nonperishable food to the ICAN Food Pantry